Get to Know Your Air Conditioner

 So how do air conditioners work?
-There are many moving parts and pieces--even more than we've got time to show in this video--but we'll cover the basic parts for you here.
-And each one of these elements need to be working together in order to get cool air in your home.
+There are many moving parts and pieces--even more than than we will address here--but we'll cover the basic parts for you.
+And each one of these elements need to be working together in order to get cool air for your home.

 The compressor acts like a pump, sending the refrigerant back and forth from the outside condenser coil to the evaporator coil inside.
 As it flows back and forth, back and forth, it helps to remove warm, moist air from inside the house.

 Meanwhile, air is circulating through the house.
 The hot air in the room is drawn through the return air vents and blown across the evaporator coils.
 The next step is important: at this point, cold refrigerant is being pumped through lots of little tubes woven through the evaporator coils...remember, that’s the compressor outside.
 As hot air from the house is blown across the evaporator coils, the heat and moisture are removed and what you’re left with is cold air.